 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-We chose Square as the best credit card processing service for startups because it doesn’t charge monthly or annual account maintenance fees or for setup.
+We chose Square as the best credit card processor for startups because it doesn’t charge monthly or annual account maintenance fees or for setup.
 Businesses only pay Square’s flat-rate transaction fees, which makes it affordable for even very small companies to accept credit card payments.
-Square also includes a full suite of point-of-sale (POS) features and can be augmented with add-on services and integrations so you can implement more functionality as your business achieves profitable growth.

 9.1 / 10

 Square is one of the most streamlined and intuitive credit card processors we reviewed.
 Many competitors add various costs on top of their standard credit card processing fees, so we were impressed that Square keeps things simple with flat-rate interchange-plus pricing.
+Square’s well-known POS hardware and software are user-friendly and integrate seamlessly with the market’s most popular e-commerce platforms and hundreds of other third-party applications.

 Square makes it easy for even the smallest businesses to accept credit cards.
 Source: Square

 We found Square’s user interface easy to navigate and intuitive during our review.
 The main dashboard is set up logically, with separate tabs for reports, transactions, employee management and more.
 The homepage displays key statistics that business owners will find valuable, including gross sales and top-selling items.
-Popular tools, like the virtual terminal and invoicing functionality, are in the sidebar for quick access.
+Popular tools, such as the virtual terminal and invoicing functionality, are in the sidebar for quick access.

-We feel that business owners and their teams won’t have to contend with a steep learning curve to get up and running with Square’s software.
+Business owners and their teams won’t have to contend with a steep learning curve to get up and running with Square’s software.

 Similarly, the Square POS app makes it easy to accept payments with a mobile phone while on the go by connecting Square hardware.
-The platform also makes it exceptionally easy to accept mobile payments in restaurants and other food service environments.
+The platform also makes it exceptionally simple to accept mobile payments in restaurants and other food service environments.

 Square allows you to set alerts when your inventory hits a certain level.
 Source: Square

 Square’s small business data analysis features help you gain insight into what’s happening in your company.
-We liked that Square’s preset reports help you track data such as general sales trends, sales for different payment methods, sales of individual items, sales by employee, taxes and charge disputes.
-Square’s advanced reporting capabilities allow you to generate custom reports and drill down into your business’s data.
+We liked that Square’s preset reports help you track data, such as:

 Square’s reporting feature provides data-based insights about your business.
 Source: Square

-E-commerce website security is crucial.
 Like competing mainstream platforms, all Square products are compliant with payment card industry (PCI) standards.
 All of Square’s software has end-to-end encryption, which is standard for the industry.
 This is an important consideration for business owners who want a secure solution right out of the box with no additional compliance concerns.

 According to Square’s standard transfer schedule, payments will arrive in your bank account within one to two business days for transactions recorded Monday through Thursday.
-If you choose to have funds instantly deposited into your account instead of waiting the standard one or two days, the fee is an additional 1.75%.
+If you choose to have funds instantly deposited into your account instead of waiting the standard one or two days, the fee is an additional 1.75 percent.

-Square is well regarded among small businesses for its ecosystem of integrated POS software and hardware.
-The company’s many POS products and services include card readers and terminals as well as a highly rated mobile app with industry-specific features.
+Square’s POS products and services include card readers and terminals as well as a highly rated mobile app with industry-specific features.
 We like that these tools work well together and that small business owners won’t face a big learning curve when implementing Square’s POS system.
 Here is an overview of the most valuable Square POS features.

 Square’s POS devices are affordable and integrate with the company’s software.
 Source: Square

 Square’s gift card tool helps merchants easily offer physical and digital gift cards.
-You can choose from numerous templates or upload your own; Square’s software can manage and redeem your business’s gift cards.
+You can choose from numerous templates or upload your own.
+Square’s software can manage and redeem your business’s gift cards.

 Square stands out for offering a few industry-specific features to help brick-and-mortar retailers and restaurants.
 The retail POS software allows you to accept nearly every payment type, both in-store and online.
 You can also use Square’s tools to handle exchanges and returns at your store.

 It is up to the customer’s bank to determine whether the transaction was legitimate; it is outside Square’s control.
-The company will put a hold on the disputed funds, and it can take 90 days for your customer’s bank to review the claim and issue a verdict.
+The company will put a hold on the disputed funds and it can take 90 days for your customer’s bank to review the claim and issue a verdict.

 Your free Square card reader can take up to 10 business days to arrive.
 If you need the device immediately, you can purchase it at an electronics retailer.
 If your business requires more intricate onboarding guidance, read our Lightspeed review.

-If you like to research solutions yourself, you can visit Square’s website for a searchable knowledge base with detailed information, including answers to frequently asked questions and step-by-step instructions.
+If you like to research solutions yourself, you can visit Square’s website for a searchable knowledge base with detailed information, including answers to frequently asked questions (FAQs) and step-by-step instructions.
 Other resources include how-to guides, articles on popular small business topics, a blog and a community forum.

 You can search Square support online for detailed information and instructions.
 Source: Square